Getting Around in ZR Vans in Barbados

-To catch one, you’ll need to wait at one of the bus stops dotted all over the island and when you see the ZR with the route number you want, simply hold out your hand to indicate you would like to get on board.
+To catch one, you’ll need to wait at one of the bus-stops dotted all over the island and when you see the ZR with the route number you want, hold out your hand to indicate you would like to get on board.
 Sometimes the van will not stop for you, only if it is too full and cannot fit any more passengers.

-You can also go to either the main ‘van stand’ on the outskirts of town, or there’s a second van stand near the main Post Office in town.
-Certain vans run from each of the particular van stands, but just ask around and someone will surely guide to which one you need to go to.
+You can also go to either the main ‘van stand’ on the outskirts of town.
+There is also a second van stand near the main Post Office in Bridgetown.
+ZR vans run from each of the particular van stands, but ask around, and someone will surely guide to which one you need.

 Generally, the ZR vans have both a driver and a conductor.
-The conductor collects your fare money and tries to makes sure you can easily get in and out of the van at your appointed stop.
+The conductor collects your fare money and tries to make sure you can quickly get in and out of the van at your appointed stop.

-Having said that, some ZR vans simply have the driver.
+Some ZR vans have the driver only.
 In this instance, you pay the driver your fare money as you exit the van.
-If the van is packed with people, it’s no problem to get off and pay the driver through the passenger window at the front, rather than trying to squeeze up through a full van just to give the driver your fare money.
+If the van is packed with people, it’s no problem to get off and pay the driver through the passenger window at the front, rather than trying to squeeze up through a full van to give the driver your fare money.

-The fare is $2.00 BBD one way, or you can pay $1 USD one way.
-It is preferred you have the correct change when travelling on the ZRs, or at least close to it, if at all possible.
-This just means the van can continue on its journey and uphold the reputation of being one of the quickest ways to travel the island, without the driver or conductor having to sort through change.
+The fare is BBD 3.50 one way, or you can pay USD 1.75 one way.
+It is preferred you have the exact change when travelling on the ZR’s, or at least close to it, if at all possible.
+This means the van can continue on its journey and uphold the reputation of being one of the quickest ways to travel the island, without the driver or conductor having to sort through change.

-ZRs normally start running from around 6am until approximately 11.30pm / 12 midnight, but it’s better to be on the safe side and get an earlier ZR on a weeknight as the later vans run more few and far between so you may need to wait a little to catch one at this time.
+ZR’s usually start running from around 6 am until approximately 11.30 pm / 12 midnight.
+To be on the safe side, you should get an earlier ZR on a weeknight as the later vans run few and far between so you may need to wait for a little while to catch one at this time.

-Note: Much like the mini buses, drivers and conductors pile people in the vans in an attempt to make more money.
-Often passengers are asked to ‘double up’ which means sitting on people’s laps in order to squeeze in as many people as possible.
+Note: Much like the minibuses, drivers and conductors pile people in the vans in an attempt to make more money.
+Often passengers are asked to ‘double up’ which means sitting on people’s laps to squeeze in as many people as possible.